-The list of preference codes can be found on GOV.UK.
+The list of preference codes can be found on $\underline{GOV.UK}$.
 Review the field (also labelled 'DE 4/17') in the Data guide: TSS declaration data requirements on NICTA for further details.

-Populate the Country of Preferential Origin field with the country that the goods originate from (e.g., United Kingdom).
+Populate the Country of Preferential Origin field with the country that the goods originate from (for example, United Kingdom).
 In this case, you should leave the Country of Origin field blank